automatiko-io/automatiko-examples/event-streams-orders/README.md

 ## Use it

-This sample service utilises both Key and value of the Kafka Record.
+This sample service utilizes both Key and value of the Kafka Record.
 Key is used to uniquely identify order so it should be sort of an identifier of the order such as `ORDER-XXX` where XXX is sequence number.
 Value is actual payload that can be

 - order information
 - order item information